openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 - #### FsType (Optional)

   Admin can specify filesystem in storageclass.
 Local PV LVM CSI-Driver will format block device with specified filesystem and mount in the application pod.
 If fsType is not specified defaults to `ext4` filesystem.
-See [here](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/storageclass-parameters/fs_type.md) for more information about filesystem type workflow.
+Refer [FsType](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/storageclass-parameters/fs_type.md) for more information about filesystem type workflow.
   ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass